 “On March 10 2009, after a report of an apparent mass murder in Samson, Ala., 22 military police soldiers from Fort Rucker, Ala., along with the provost marshal, were sent to the city of Samson,” according to Harvey Perritt, spokesman for the US Army Training and Doctrine Command (TRADOC) at Fort Monroe, Va., as told to CNSNews.com.

 It was sure nice of them to help out by breaking the law!
-The Army supposedly investigated exactly how and why active-duty troops (not even National Guard) from Fort Rucker, came to be placed on the streets of Samson, Ala, especially seeing that neither the Governor nor the President said it was okay to do so.
-After the fact, the police chief said he asked for help, but would it not have been a good idea to get permission or get some sort of check and balance in place before allowing regular military forces to get involved?
-The use of the regular troops is by all stretch of the imagination a violation of federal law in this case.
+The Army supposedly investigated exactly how and why active-duty troops (not even National Guard) from Fort Rucker came to be placed on the streets of Samson, Ala, especially seeing that neither the Governor nor the President said it was okay to do so.
+After the fact, the police chief said he asked for help, but would it not have been a good idea to get permission or get some sort of check and balance before allowing regular military forces to get involved?
+The use of the regular troops is, by all stretch of the imagination, a violation of federal law in this case.

 On March 11, 2013, Ralph Benko wrote an article in Forbes magazine that illustrated what all Americans should be aware of.
 He pointed out how the Department of Homeland Security had attempted to purchase 1.6 billion rounds (enough to sustain a hot war for 20+ years) and had taken delivery of 2,717 recently retrofitted ‘Mine Resistant Protected’ MaxxPro MRAP vehicles for service on the streets of the United States (Benko, 2013).

 Tanks, automatic rifles, and enough ammo for a long war?
-To make this clear, these are weapons of war being used for police action on American soil, keeping in mind, of course, that the Department of Homeland Security does not deploy overseas or wage war.
+To make this clear, these are weapons of war being used for police action on American soil, keeping in mind that the Department of Homeland Security does not deploy overseas or wage war.
 Why the domestic buildup of war machines?

-What do you call a large body of people who are permanently organized, trained, and equipped for land warfare and is maintained in times of both peace and war?
+What do you call a large body of people who are permanently organized, trained, and equipped for land warfare and are maintained in times of both peace and war?

 As you can see, the beast is growing, but why?